 4-Jan-2006

 In the morning I take a tour to My Son, a site of ancient Cham temples about fifty kilometers away.
 Olivia has been there on her visit to Hoi An, so I am on my own.
 The entrance of the park if 3KM away from the actual site.
 There is a single minibus and two jeeps to carry tourists to the site but there are over 100 people at the gate and most of us decide to walk rather than wait for the bus.
 Most of the temples are in ruins, about half of them because they are just old, but the other half was destroyed by the Americans in the war because the Vietcong was hiding around them.
 This is an Unesco World heritage site and I guess it should be, being very old but it's not really worth the visit.
 There is just not enough to see.
 I'm back at the hotel by 1:30 and after lunch we are back on bicycles and on the way to the beach.
 The beaches east of Hoi An go all the way up to Danang which is 40 KM away, so we cycle along the road leading north for a bit before hitting the water.
 Again the waves are great.
 By the time we get out, the sun is setting down and some guys are sending us into the wrong direction.
 When we get back to the hotel around six it's pitch dark.
 We go back to Ly's and I am ordering a speciality of the house, some grilled pork that you have to put into spring rolls that you fill and roll yourself.
 This is by far the best dish I had in all of Vietnam.
 Olivia is enjoying a vegetarian Cao Lou as well.
 We rush to a small restaurant near our hotel to get a last order of Deep Fried Ice Cream.
 This has been our favourite dessert for some days and we haven't found it anywhere else.
 Back at the hotel we settle down at the pool for several beers and a nice talk.
-I really enjoyed this evening, but it seems we are too loud or to drunk and we get kicked out of the pool area and continue drinking in our room.
+I really enjoyed this evening, but it seems we are too loud or to drunk and we get kicked out of the pool area and continue drinking in our room.3-Jan-2006

 Yesterday, our first day in Hoi An was gray and rainy and we spend most of it in the hotel watching Studio Ghibli DVDs (Japanese Animation) that I had bought in China.
 But today looks finally much nice and by midday we have completely blue skies.
 As Olivia had been to Hoi An before I do the Lonely Planet walking tour on my own.
 Hoi An is most famous for its old town with many temples and houses but even more for the vast number of tailors that are waiting to make any cloth for you.
 Suits, shirts and dresses are most popular but you can ask for everything, even shoes.
 The have western Fashion catalogs and you can choose the fabrics right there.
 Then after measuring you they get to work and the next day you can pick up the finished item.
 Most people who have been to Hoi An sent home huge boxes of clothing.
 After some consideration I decided not to get another tailored for me.
 Do I ever need a second suit?
 Should I use my current measures or the ones I had back in London?
 Where would I send it to?
 Anyway, it's a really lovely town with some rivers and lots of hotels and restaurants.
 Around noon I pick up Olivia from the hotel and we rent bicycles to go to the beach which is about 5 KM away to the east.
 After leaving the bikes in a monitored parking lot we walk along the shores of the South Chinese Sea for a while until we get to a deserted part.
 Here we go swimming for nearly an hour.
 It's hot and the waves are fantastic.
 The beach is not as good as the one in Cuba and the water is not quite as clean but the waves are way better.
 We're having a lot of fun.
 So far the food we had in Hoi An wasn't that great so tonight we are going to a place recommended in the book.
 It's Miss Ly Cafeteria 22, all the dishes we order are the best in town we had so far.
 I had Cao Lau, one of the local specialities and it's much better than the other time I had it.
 Back to the hotel for a swim in the pool.